Is the Performance of My Deep Network Too Good to Be True? A Direct Approach to Estimating the Bayes Error in Binary Classification: Introduction

-The organization of the paper is as follows.
+The contributions of the paper is as follows.
 We first propose a direct way to estimate the Bayes error from soft (or uncertainty) labels without a model nor instances.
 We show that our estimator is unbiased and consistent.
 In practice, collecting soft/uncertainty labels can be difficult since the labelling process can become noisy.
 We propose a modified estimator that is still unbiased and consistent even when the soft labels are contaminated with zero-mean noise.
-We also show that our approach can be applied to other classification problems, such as weakly supervised learning.
+We also show that our approach can be applied to other classification problems, such as weakly supervised learning \citep{sugiyama2022book}.
 Finally, we show the proposed methods' behavior through various experiments.
-Our results suggest that Vision Transformer \citep{dosovitskiy2021iclr} has already reached the Bayes error for the CIFAR-10 dataset.
+Our results suggest that recently proposed deep networks such as the Vision Transformer \citep{dosovitskiy2021iclr} has reached or is about to reach the Bayes error for benchmark datasets, such as CIFAR-10H \citep{peterson2019iccv} and Fashion-MNIST-H (which is a new dataset we present; explained in Sec.~\ref{subsec:benchmark_experiments_fashion}).
+We also demonstrate how our proposed method can be used to estimate the Bayes error for academic conferences such as ICLR, by regarding them as an accept/reject binary classification problem.